-- Prepare 2013 Tax Budget
+- Prepare 2015 Tax Budget

-- Development of the 2013 Capital Budget
+- Continued development of the 2015 Capital

+- Improvement Plan (CIP)

+- Financial Audit completed

-- CPOC and CPWG meetings
+- CPWG meetings

 - CAB Meeting

 Management Policies

 The Authority continues to operate under the Quality Management System (QMS) through the TransitStat program.
 The Board of Trustees (BOT) and the Executive Management Team (EMT) have identified a Mission Statement and five Priority Policy Goals essential for growth and progress in RTA.
 These are reviewed annually and modified if necessary.
 Budget decisions are made with the overall strategic planning process in mind.